WeirdCuttlefish/highschool-cs-guide/README.md

 ### College
 I don't feel qualified to help you here.
 I reccomend you do your research elsewhere.
 ## Summer Programs
+### Preface
+I feel like these programs are super scary with how selective they are.
+At least that's how I felt.
+I decided to apply for one senior year and got in so it wasn't that bad I guess. <br> These programs all have varying due dates based on the year so I've linked their websites and you can do your own research.
 ### All Years
 1. [**Google Summer of Code**](https://summerofcode.withgoogle.com/) - GSoC is a program designed to introduce contributing to open source projects - Online
 2. [**NASA**](https://intern.nasa.gov/) - Nasa Internship - Online and in-person options